Woodbois

 90. Landbank or planted area on peat (ha)?

-0 (0%) - The company reports that as of 2022, it does not have any peatland area in its landbank.
+0 (0%) - As of 2022, the company reports it does not have any peat land area of any depth in its landbank.

 92. Commitment to best management practices for soils and peat?